City of Sculpture

-The image of this heroic bronze, even its silhouette, has become an icon representing the plight of Native Americans who were displaced all over the country during the 18th and 19th centuries.
+The image of this heroic bronze, even its silhouette, has become an icon representing the plight of Native Americans who were displaced across this country.

-BACKGROUND: The original model of “The End of the Trail” was created by James Earl Fraser in 1894 when he was 17 years old.
-It’s completed size was only 18 inches tall.
-Fraser was asked to replicate his masterpiece in plaster for the 1914 Panama Pacific International Exposition in San Francisco which was where Shaler first beheld the work of art.
-The child of pioneer farmers, Shaler had contact with Native Americans living around nearby Lake Emily and was saddened by their disappearance over the years.
-As a tribute to the Native Americans he commissioned James Earl Fraser to cast the statue in bronze as a gift to the City of Waupun.
-It took two years to complete at a cost of $50,000 and was unveiled at its present site on June 23, 1929.
-In 1975, the statue become a Wisconsin landmark and is listed on the National Register of Historic Sites.
+The original model of “The End of the Trail” was created by James Earl Fraser in 1894 when he was 17 years old.
+Its completed size was only 18 inches tall.
+Fraser replicated his masterpiece in plaster for the 1914 Panama Pacific International Exposition in San Francisco which was where Shaler first beheld the work of art.
+The child of pioneer farmers, Shaler witnessed the plight of Native Americans and was saddened by their disappearance.
+As a tribute, he commissioned James Earl Fraser to cast the statue in bronze at a cost of $50,000 and gifted it to the City of Waupun.
+The sculpture was unveiled at its present site on June 23, 1929.
+In 1975, the statue became a Wisconsin landmark and is listed on the National Register of Historic Sites.

 Called one of Shaler’s masterpieces by a noted art conservator, The Citadel is one of the most recent additions to Waupun’s bronze gallery.

-LOCATION: In front of Waupun Heritage Museum on the corner of Madison and Jefferson Streets.
+LOCATION: In front of Waupun Heritage Museum, 22 S. Madison Street

 Shaler commissioned this serene angel in honor of his beloved wife, Blanche Bancroft Shaler, after her death.
 Recording Angel is the work of Lorado Taft, one of America’s foremost sculptors.

-LOCATION: Central part of Forest Mound Cemetery on Madison Street.
+LOCATION: Central part of Forest Mound Cemetery on N. Madison Street

 WHO SOWS BELIEVES IN GOD